adornelas/simpleFOC-tests-SSL/README.md

 Tests on FOC library for BLDC motors to be used on the robots of the SSL category at the UnBall team

+## Usage

+### Calibration

+Test codes are inside [lib folder](/lib), where [utils](/lib/utils) should help calibrating the motor, sensors and drivers.
+If you are using new motors and sensors you must do this routine to calibrate them.

+### Testing codes
+#### DRV8313 (mini FOC)

+Into [DRV8313](lib/DRV8313) folder you should be able to test each component seperately when using this chip.

+**Please check the pins you are using and put the correct GPIO_NUM at the object constructor for the sensor and the motor.**

+Following the steps inside the lib you should be able to fully control velocity or angle on a closed loop control.

+#### EG2133

+Into [EG2133](lib/EG2133) folder you should be able to test each component seperately when using this chip.

+**Note 1:
+Please note that this board is able to control two motors at the same time.
+So if anything goes wrong, you should test it using only one motor before continuing.**

+**Note 2:
+If you are using the MKS ESP32 FOC the pins for the motors are fixed, so you should not change them, only do it for the sensors.
+When using PWM for the sensors, you must use the I_0 and I_1 external ports to connect**

+**Note 3:
+When using the MKS DUAL FOC PLUS, the pins are also fixed with the esp32 shilded onto the board, but you can also use jumpers to connect an external not-shielded version, just make sure you read the documentation on which pins are connected on the board.**

+Following the steps inside the lib you should be able to fully control velocity or angle on a closed loop control for both methods.

 ## References

 ### Main library: